Teckdegen/UCHAINWEBAPP/README_DOMAINS.md

 Unchained Domains is a decentralized domain name service built on the PEPU Chain (Pepe Unchained V2).
 It allows users to register human-readable `.pepu` domain names that map to wallet addresses, making it easier to send and receive cryptocurrency without remembering long hexadecimal addresses.

+This documentation is designed to help you build a **standalone domain registration website** that interacts with the Unchained Domains smart contract on PEPU Chain.

 ## Contract Information

 - **Contract Address**: `0x59b040636186afC0851e5891A7b94C3Ca7680128`